epics-modules/lua/docs/luascriptRecord.md

 -  ``Transition to Non-zero`` -- when record is processed, write output only if VAL is non-zero and last value was zero.
-If SVAL was changed, write output only if SVAL is a non-empty string and the last value was a empty string.
+If SVAL was changed, write output only if SVAL is a non-empty string and the last value was an empty string.
 If AVAL was changed, write output only if AVAL has at least one element and the last value had no elements.
 -  ``Never`` -- Don't write output ever.